leonardoriccardomarta/aiorchestrator/YC_STRATEGY.md

    - Clear positioning
    - Enterprise-ready

-4. **"Zero traction yet because we prioritized product over marketing - ready to flip the switch"**
+4. **"Finishing incorporation now - we deliberately chose product perfection over premature launch, ready to scale properly"**
-   - Shows focus
+   - Shows strategic thinking
-   - Execution > hype
+   - Professional approach
-   - Ready to scale
+   - Ready for serious growth

 ### Weaknesses to Address

 ❌ **"We have no users"**
-✅ **"We prioritized building a complete product over premature marketing - we have 3 beta users and clear go-to-market plan"**
+✅ **"We deliberately built a production-ready SaaS before launching (professional approach) - finalizing incorporation now, then proper launch with funding"**

 ❌ **"We haven't validated the market"**
 ✅ **"E-commerce support is a $350B market, Shopify has 6M+ stores - we just need to reach them (which YC's network helps with)"**